raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ### boot_load_flags
 Experimental property for custom firmware (bare metal).

 Bit 0 (0x1) indicates that the .elf file is custom firmware.
-This disables any compatiblity checks (e.g. is USB MSD boot supported) and resets PCIe before starting the executable.
+This disables any compatibility checks (e.g. is USB MSD boot supported) and resets PCIe before starting the executable.

 Default: `0x0`